nnaumenko/metaf/docs/sphinx/api_miscgroup.rst

 Colour codes are used in aerodromes operated by air forces of NATO countries.

+Instead of colour code Yellow more precise Yellow1 and Yellow2 may be used.

 Corrected weather observation number groups and density altitude groups are used only in Canada.

 Hailstone size group, sunshine duration group and FROIN group are used in North America only.

 .. cpp:namespace-pop::